 The implementation of the envisaged model is a complex task.
-The complexity of the network organisations and the size and scope of the proposed ECHO CNO (more than 45 autonomous organisations from more than 17 European countries) clearly point to the need for a specific project dedicated to managing and aligning the transition process.
+If we take into account the complexity of the network organisations, as well as the size and the scope of the proposed ECHO CNO (more than 45 autonomous organisations, from more than 17 European countries), we can see the need for a specific project dedicated to change management.

-The D3.4 developed and presented a structured change management project, based on the application of Awareness, Desire, Knowledge, Ability and Reinforcement (ADKAR) model.
-This update (D3.14) and the upcoming D3.15 refine the practical steps to be undertaken within the same methodological framework and reflect on the experiences gained during 2021-2022.
+The D3.4 develops and presents a structured change management project, based on the application of Awareness, Desire, Knowledge, Ability and Reinforcement (ADKAR) model.